-1) During the year ended December 31, 2020, we sold \$208.5 million in commercial mortgage loans secured by various property types to funds managed by affiliates of the Manager.
-During the year ended December 31, 2019, we sold \$152.6 million in mezzanine loans secured by an urban retail property to two funds managed by an affiliate of the Manager.
+1) During the year ended December 31, 2020, we sold \$208.5 million in subordinate loans secured by various property types to funds managed by affiliates of the Manager.

-During the year ended December 31, 2020, realized loss on investment included a \$11.1 million realized loss (\$11.1 million previously recorded Specific CECL Allowance was reversed) related to the selling of the underlying collateral on a commercial mortgage loan secured by a residential-for-sale property located in Bethesda, MD; a realized a loss of \$26.0 million related to two restructurings (\$24.5 million in previously recorded Specific CECL Allowances were reversed); and \$5.2 million realized loss related to loans sold during the period.
-During the year ended December 31, 2019, the underlying collateral on a commercial mortgage loan and a contiguous subordinate loan secured by a multifamily property located in Williston, ND was sold resulting in a realized loss of \$12.5 million.
-Consequently, the previously recorded \$15.0 million loan loss provision was reversed.
+During the year ended December 31, 2021, realized loss on investment included a \$20.0 million realized loss related to a deed-in-lieu foreclosure (including reversal of \$10.0 million previously recorded Specific CECL Allowance) and \$0.8 million realized loss on a sale of a subordinate loan secured by a mixed-used property.
+During the year ended December 31, 2020, realized loss on investment included a \$11.1 million realized loss (\$11.1 million reviously recorded Specific CECL Allowance was reversed) related to the selling of the underlying collateral on a commercial mortgage loan secured by a residential-for-sale property located in Bethesda, MD; a realized a loss of \$26.0 million related to two restructurings (\$24.5 million in previously recorded Specific CECL Allowances were reversed); and \$5.2 million realized loss related to loans sold during the period.